 - Operating cash and cash equivalents.

 - Investments without donor restrictions.

-- Board-restricted or designated reserves.
+- Board-restricted or designated assets.

-- State operating reserves (if not required to be maintained in as separate escrow account)
+- State operating reserves (if not required to be maintained in as separate escrow account).

+- The financial statements of foundations set up solely for the benefit of the operating entity are generally consolidated with the operating entity.
+Accordingly, unrestricted cash and investments of these foundations would be included.

-Note: Exclude trustee-held funds (e.g., debt service reserve funds or debt service reserves) as these are not considered unrestricted
+Note: Exclude trustee-held funds (e.g., debt service reserve funds or debt service reserves) as these are not considered unrestricted.

-The amount of days cash on hand will vary among organizations and is dependent on many factors, such as ownership type (for profit/non-profit), resident contract type (A, B, C, rental), and the philosophy of boards and senior management.
+The amount of days cash on hand will vary among organizations and is dependent on many factors, such as ownership type (for-profit/non-profit), resident contract type (A, B, C, rental), and the philosophy of boards and senior management.
 For example, although both nonprofits and for-profit CCRCs take in cash entrance fees, the nonprofit is restricted by tax laws as to the amount of cash that can be legally removed from the organization.
 Conversely, for-profits are not limited on cash removal and may choose to withdraw the cash and maintain an alternative source of cash to fund operating shortfalls.
 Hence a for-profit may have lower days cash on hand.

 Contract types will also influence the amount of days cash on hand.
 Contract type A organizations take in a larger upfront entrance fee and may invest these monies until they are needed for future healthcare costs.
 On the other hand, rental communities do not charge entrance fees and hence tend not to have large days cash on hand as they price their monthly service fees to cover their monthly expenses.
-Hence contract type A CCRCs will have a higher days cash on hand benchmark.
+Hence contract type A CCRCs will have a higher days cash on hand benchmark